rmanohar/actsim/simlib/README.md

 ## Roadmap

 * Add tests for random sources
-* Add splitter to utility
-* Support trailing newline in file sources
+* Support trailing comments in file sources
 * Token counters; both to count to a parameter given number of tokens and raise a flag as well as count equal number of tokens on two different busses
 * Nondeterministic scoreboard for designs where the token order of design and model might differ but the token number is identical
 * Support for constrained random testing using new sources with C++ backend